Nouns95/.github/profile/README.md

 ## About Us

-Macrohard Corporation delivers innovative digital experiences for the web3 era.
+Macrohard Corporation delivers innovative digital experiences for the web3 era.<br>
 We combine proven computing paradigms with blockchain technology while respecting the giants who came before us—but we're not afraid to do it different and better.

 Our approach is professional yet bold.
-We blend nostalgic interfaces with cutting-edge web3 functionality, creating experiences that feel familiar but push boundaries.
+We blend nostalgic interfaces with cutting-edge web3 functionality, creating experiences that feel familiar but push boundaries.<br>
 We're reimagining computing for the Nouns ecosystem and making blockchain technology accessible without compromising on power or personality.

-At Macrohard, we understand where computing has been and where it's going.
+At Macrohard, we understand where computing has been and where it's going.<br>
 We honor the foundations while refusing to be constrained by them.

 ## Nouns 95